-We will meet at “GLENUIG INN” on Saturday 11th of May, to prepare and plan our expedition.
-On the Sunday morning we depart from the most suitable launch area in the area based on the forecast and weeks plan.
-Our reasons for starting at Glenuig Inn (Scotland’s premier environmental Inn) is the variety and availability of different paddling options:
+We will meet at “GLENUIG INN” on Saturday 2nd of May, to prepare and plan our expedition.
+On the Sunday morning we will launch from the most suitable area based on the weather forecast and weeks plan.

-The Small Isles (Coll, Eigg, Rum and Muck)
+- The Small Isles (Canna, Eigg, Rum and Muck).

 To get the most out of the expedition you should be an Intermediate paddler and be comfortable in conditions associated with force 4 winds.
 If you have any questions regarding the required ability please feel free to contact us.